 That both the aforementioned pilot shows exist is a case in point for character changes making a TV series a success.
 Katie had proved to be unpopular with test audiences who thought she was abrasive and overly mean and sarcastic to Leonard and Sheldon.

-If you have watched The Big Bang Theory (which I presume you have if you are reading this) then you might think, well Penny is sometimes like that, isn’t she?
-But she is only like that when provoked by the guys.
-On the whole, she is a pleasant and likeable character, and we mostly support her reaction to the often decidedly odd behaviour of the four nerdy guys.
+If you have watched The Big Bang Theory (which I presume you have if you are reading this) then you might think, well, Penny is sometimes like that, isn’t she?
+But she is only like that when provoked — in the early days she is provoked by Leonard, Sheldon, Howard and Raj, expanding in later seasons to include Amy and Bernadette.
+On the whole, she is a pleasant and likeable character and we mostly support her reaction to the often decidedly odd behaviour of the four nerdy guys.

 Then there is the original pilot which sees Leonard and Sheldon first meet Katie when she is bickering on the phone as she sits on the edge of the pavement with her luggage beside her (below right).